 - Fungal organisms, such as Candida species.
-(Candida Albicans causes the "yeast infections" that also occur in the mouth, digestive tract, and vagina.)
+(Candida Albicans causes the "yeast infections" that also occur in the mouth, digestive tract, and genitalia.)

 - Other bacteria associated with complicated or severe infections include Pseudomonas aeruginosa, Enterobacter, and Serratia species, gram-positive organisms (including Enterococcus species), and S.saprophyticus.

 - Strong and frequent urge to urinate

 - dysuria (pain or a burning sensation when urinating)

 Symptoms of a UTI can, of course, vary depending on age, health, gender, catheter use, and what part of the urinary tract has been infected.

 Historically, we have been lucky enough to have powerful antibiotics to eradicate dangerous bacteria but:

 the problem is that bacteria are immensely adaptable critters.
 Expose them to antibiotics long enough and they'll evolve ways to survive the drugs.